 SEXUAL ABUSE AT SUMMER CAMP: WALDEN’S PRO-ACTIVE RESPONSE

 Who are our counselors?

 That is why we are committed to bringing only the most dedicated, conscientious young adults to work at Walden.
-Our counseling staff consists of college students from across the United States and abroad.
+Our counseling staff consists of college students from across the United States and abroad–all counselors must have at least one year of college.
 Many are pursuing degrees in K-12 education or plan to work with children in some professional capacity.
 And some who had never considered a career in education decide, based on their camp experience, to pursue one!

 All Walden employees undergo rigorous application and background-checking processes.
 As an ACA-accredited camp, Walden adheres to the highest national and state standards for employee screening.